 A big part of most people’s finances consists of paying off various debts, such as student loans and credit cards.
 All that, while paying for several bills and daily necessities.

 So how do you save enough money and gain financial freedom while homesteading?
 Read on and set yourself up to achieve financial freedom as a homesteader.

 1. Compare Your Assets and Debts

 Most importantly, when you set a goal, aim for it.
-Do not stop after hitting your first goal.
-Continue until you accomplish everything.
+Do not stop after hitting your first goal and continue until you accomplish everything.

 Having a budget changes everything.
-It holds us accountable each month, which leads us to save more money as compared to having no budget all.
+It holds you accountable each month, which leads us to save more money as compared to having no budget all.

 To save more, here’s where you can reduce your expenses: